NUCES-Khi/pfproject-team-irr/README.md

 Project Proposal:
 https://docs.google.com/document/d/1WgnxUlIsiaGoS_nAoRt0zmTTITkBRQu0Fad-QXwyOXM/edit?usp=sharing

-The things we are done with:
+Tasks completed:
-1. Addition between two matrices (functions needs to be made)
+1. Addition between two matrices.
-2. Subtraction between two matrices (functions needs to be made)
+2. Subtraction between two matrices.
-3. Multiplication between two matrices (functions needs to be made)
+3. Multiplication between two matrices.
 4. Transpose of a matrix
 5. Determinant of a nxn matrix

-Left:
+Tasks to be done:
 1. Convolution of nxn matrix
 2. DMA and Filing needs to be used in matrices
 3. User Interface to be created for our calculator
+4. Functions to be created in some elements of the programme

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/j0WbCUcA)